David Brooks (commentator): Personal life

+Relationships

-Brooks met Jane Hughes, his first wife, while both attended the University of Chicago.
-She converted to Judaism and changed her given name to Sarah; they divorced in November 2013.
-Their eldest son volunteered at age 23 to serve in the Israeli army in 2014, as Brooks shared in a September 2014 interview for Israeli newspaper Haaretz.
+Brooks met his first wife Jane Hughes while both attended the University of Chicago.
+They married in 1986 and she converted to Judaism and changed her given name to Sarah.
+They divorced in November 2013.
+Their eldest son, as revealed by Brooks in an interview for Israeli newspaper Haaretz, volunteered at age 23 to serve in the Israel Defense Forces in 2014.

+Brooks married Anne Snyder in 2017, having met while she was his research assistant as he wrote The Road to Character.
+At the time of their wedding, he was 55 and she was 32.
+Snyder, who holds degrees from Wheaton College (B.A. international relations and philosophy, 2007) and Georgetown University (M.A. journalism), is the editor-in-chief of Comment and the author of the 2019 book The Fabric of Character: A Wise Giver's Guide to Renewing our Social and Moral Landscape.

+Religion

-Brooks converted to Christianity over a period between 2013 and 2014.
+Brooks converted to Christianity from Judaism between 2013 and 2014.
 He describes what he calls "numinous experiences", including one in a crowded subway car: I looked around the car, and I had this shimmering awareness that all the people in it had souls.
 Each of them had some piece of themselves that had no size, color, weight or shape but that gave them infinite value.
-The souls around me that day seemed not inert but yearning — some soaring, some suffering or sleeping; some were downtrodden and crying out.
+The souls around me that day seemed not inert but yearning—some soaring, some suffering or sleeping; some were downtrodden and crying out.

 These thoughts helped me think more deeply about my job.
 I had approached journalism with the vague sense that the people we cover have a basic dignity by virtue of being human.
 But seeing them as creatures with souls, as animals with a spark of the divine, helps me see people in all their majesty.
 Seeing them simultaneously as fallen and broken creatures both prepared me for their depravities and made me feel more tender toward our eternal human tendency to screw things up.
 I hope I see each person at greater height and depth.

-He writes that "Today, I feel more Jewish than ever, but as I once told some friends, I can’t unread Matthew.
+Today, I feel more Jewish than ever, but as I once told some friends, I can't unread Matthew.
 For me, the Beatitudes are the part of the Bible where the celestial grandeur most dazzlingly shines through.
-So these days I’m enchanted by both Judaism and Christianity.
+So these days I'm enchanted by both Judaism and Christianity.
 I assent to the whole shebang.
-My Jewish friends, who have been universally generous and forbearing, point out that when you believe in both the Old and New Testaments, you’ve crossed over to Team Christian, which is a fair point."
+My Jewish friends, who have been universally generous and forbearing, point out that when you believe in both the Old and New Testaments, you've crossed over to Team Christian, which is a fair point.

-He married Anne Snyder in 2017; they met while he wrote The Road to Character and she was his research assistant.